You can renew or replace your passport at any time. It costs £72.50, or £82.25 through the Post Office’s Passport Check and Send service.

 - you’re replacing a lost, stolen or damaged passport

 If you’re renewing your passport, send your previous passport with the visa attached to it with your application.
-Your previous passport will be returned with your new one.
+Your previous passport will be returned to you.

 Carry both passports if you want to use the visa in the previous passport.